-Keratoconus is a progressive disease where the cornea thins and changes shape.
+Keratoconus is a progressive, noninflamatory, eye condition where the cornea thins and weakens, causing the typically round dome shape to bulge and become cone shaped.
 Sometimes occurring as early as adolescence, this disease changes the curvature of the cornea, creating either mild or severe distortion, called astigmatism, and usually nearsightedness.
 Keratoconus may also cause swelling and scarring of the cornea and vision loss.

 Things associated with keratoconus include: